 Most concerning are the findings of the largest study of it’s kind regarding the long-term health outcomes and mortality risk in 49,829 patients with celiac disease.
 Despite diagnosis and access to a “gluten-free” diet, patients were found to have a significant risk of early death due to cancer, cardiovascular disease, and respiratory disease, such as pneumonia.

-This discrepancy in our food labeling laws is why we should all be contacting our state and federal legislators to request that they lobby on behalf of the celiac community to implement food labeling laws that provide us with “informed consent” and a gluten threshold that actually protects us all – as has been done in Australia and New Zealand.
+This discrepancy in our food labeling laws is why we should all be contacting our state and federal legislators to request that they lobby on behalf of the celiac community to implement food labeling laws that provide us with “informed consent” and a gluten threshold that actually protects us all – as has been done in Australia and New Zealand, which allow no detectable gluten in their gluten-free products.

 Conclusion